Zac Jones’ unorthodox journey over roadblocks, out of Virginia

 From the Little Rink to Mullins Center, Zac Jones beat the odds

-It’s early June 2007 and Ottawa is buzzing on a Saturday night.
-The Senators are getting set to host their first Stanley Cup Final game in team history.
+It’s early June 2007 and Ottawa is buzzing on a Saturday night, as the Senators get set to host their first Stanley Cup Final game in franchise history.

-Facing a 2-0 deficit to the Anaheim Ducks, they’re in desperate need of a home win to claw back into the series.
-With their team’s back up against the wall, fans pack Scotiabank Place like sardines.
+Facing a 2-0 deficit to the Anaheim Ducks, they’re in desperate need of a win at home to claw back into the series.
+With their team’s back up against the wall, fans pack into Scotiabank Place like sardines.

-As a result of his 20-year career working in the world of hockey, Rob has made connections all over the place.
-One of them is with the Senator’s equipment manager, who says he can get them into the locker room pregame.
-When the father-son duo gets behind the scenes, they happen upon Ottawa’s star 25-year-old forward Dany Heatley.
+As a result of his 20-year career in the world of hockey, Rob has made connections all over the place.
+One of them is with the Senator’s equipment manager, who says he can get them into the locker room before the game.
+When the father-son duo gets behind the scenes, they happen upon Ottawa’s star 25-year-old forward, none other than the rock star himself, Dany Heatley.

-Coming off his second 50-goal season in as many years, Heatley greets the youngster with open arms.
-He shows him around the facilities, gives him some bubble gum and even asks for his input.
+Coming off his second 50-goal season in as many years, Heatley greets the youngster with open arms, shows him around the facilities and gives him some bubble gum.
+He even asks for his input.

 “I haven’t scored all series, Jonesy,” he says, holding out two options.
 “Give me a stick to score with.”

-Fast forward 12 years down the road and Carvel and Jones are in the same locker room again.
-Except this time, it’s not in Ottawa — it’s in Amherst, and they’re certainly aware of each other now.
+Fast forward 12 years, and Carvel and Jones are in the same locker room again.
+Except this time, it’s not in Ottawa — it’s in Amherst, and they’re certainly aware of each other’s presence now.

 But somehow that full-circle moment isn’t the craziest part about how Zac Jones ended up at UMass.
-What’s truly remarkable is the kid from Virginia even made it to college hockey at all.
+What’s truly remarkable is that the kid from Virginia even got to college hockey at all.

-Because his dad was an equipment manager with the East Coast Hockey League Richmond Renegades for 10 years during his early childhood in Glen Allen, Virginia, hockey has been a part of Jones’ life for as long as he can remember.
+Because Rob was an equipment manager with the Richmond Renegades for 10 years during his childhood in Glen Allen, hockey has been a part of Jones’ life for as long as he can remember.

 At two-and-a-half, he was signed up for skating lessons, and he’s been enthralled with all aspects of the game ever since.
 At three, he was playing organized games with the mites.
-At four, he wasn’t playing video games like most kids — he was sitting in front of the TV watching hockey games.
+At four, he wasn’t playing video games like other kids — he would just sit in front of the TV watching hockey games.